tecton-ai/tecton-terraform-setup/rift_dataplane_sample/README.md

 ## rift_dataplane_sample

-This directory contains a starter/sample configuration for deploying a tecton dataplane with the [Rift](https://docs.tecton.ai/docs/introduction/compute-in-tecton#rift-public-preview) compute engine enabled.
+This directory contains a starter/sample configuration for deploying the [Rift](https://docs.tecton.ai/docs/introduction/compute-in-tecton#rift-public-preview) compute engine for Tecton.
 It is meant for configurations where the Rift compute runs in your data plane account.

 ⚠️ As a _first_ step before applying this plan directly, you must apply the terraform in [rift_base_sample/](../rift_base_sample/) and share the outputs with your Tecton rep. They will then share the additional values needed for your inputs to the additional module in this file.

-It contains a `locals` block ([here](./infrastructure.tf#L15)) which defines a set of inputs, which you should replace with values from your environment (region/account ID) and with values given to you by your Tecton rep.
+It has a `locals` block ([here](./infrastructure.tf#L15)) which defines a set of inputs, which you should replace with values from your environment (region/account ID) and with values given to you by your Tecton rep.

-It also contains two `module` blocks ([tecton](./infrastructure.tf#L38) and [rift](./infrastructure.tf#L52))which, when applied, will create the necessary resources in your account.
-The `deployment` module should already be in place/have already previously been applied at the time of running this, as you will have already added it in `rift_controlplane_sample` -- so what is new here will be the `rift` module and associated inputs/outputs.
+It contains the [rift](./infrastructure.tf#L52)) module which, when applied, will create the necessary resources in your account.
+The `deployment` module should already be in place/have already previously been applied at the time of running this, as you will have already added it in `rift_base_sample` -- so what is added here will be just the `rift` module (IAM resources, VPC) and associated inputs/outputs.
 The `rift` module source is available at [rift_compute](../rift_compute/).

 Finally, there are a set of `outputs` from the modules that will need to be shared with Tecton in order to complete the control-plane deployment.